Majorana zero modes in dislocations of Sr$_2$RuO$_4$

-{\bf 3D \emph{weak} topological superconductors}: The non-interacting topological insulators and superconductors in generic dimensions have been classified\cite{qi2008b,kitaev2009,schnyder2008}.
-Here we are interested in superconductors of class D (without time-reversal or spin-rotation symmetry), which have a strong $Z_2$ topological classification in 1D, $Z$ in 2D, and trivial in 3D.
-For class D SCs in 3D with translational symmetries we can define weak topological invariants as well---the Chern numbers (which are defined in 2D) can be defined along constant $k_x,k_y$ or $k_z$ planes in the BZ.
+\emph{3D \emph{weak} topological superconductors}: The non-interacting topological insulators and superconductors in generic dimensions have been classified\cite{kitaev2009,schnyder2008,qi2008b}.
+Here we are interested in superconductors in class D, which have a strong $Z_2$ topological classification in 1D, $Z$ in 2D, and trivial in 3D which is stable without any additional symmetries beyond fermion parity conservation.
+For class D SCs in 3D with additional translational symmetries we can define weak topological invariants as well---the 2D Chern numbers can be defined along constant $k_x,k_y$ or $k_z$ planes in the BZ.
 In a gapped state the Chern number cannot change, so the Chern number in different $k_z=\rm{const}$ planes is the same integer $n_z.$ Similarly $n_x$ and $n_y$ can be defined for the other two planes, as is illustrated in Fig. \ref{fig1}(a).
 The integer-valued vector ${\bf n}=(n_x,n_y,n_z)$ are the {\it primary weak indices} of the 3D TSC.
-A system with indices ${\bf n}$ is \emph{topologically} equivalent to a set of decoupled 2D layers of topological chiral superconductors with non-vanishing Chern number, stacked along the ${\bf n}$ direction.
+A system in class D with indices ${\bf n}$ is \emph{topologically} equivalent to a set of decoupled 2D layers of topological chiral superconductors with non-vanishing Chern number, stacked along the ${\bf n}$ direction.
 For any surface plane which is not perpendicular to ${\bf n}$, there will be chiral surface states.